wazuh/wazuh/src/shared_modules/content_manager/README.md

 2 directories, 2 files
 ```

-The content is downloaded (or copied) and, since it's compressed, stored int the _downloads_ folder, and decompressed int the _contents_ folder.
+The content is downloaded (or copied) and, since it's compressed, stored in the _downloads_ folder, and decompressed in the _contents_ folder.
 If `deleteDownloadedContent` was equal to `true`, the compressed file would be deleted after the decompression, just keeping the XML data.

 The `/tmp/output_folder/contents/content.xml` path is published for the consumers to read.